 Motor Neurone Disease (MND) is a rare but devastating neurological condition which leads to progressive paralysis and ultimately death.
 An average GP can expect to see 1 or 2 cases in their career.
 Although it is rare many patients and doctors are both aware and fearful of it.
-You can access an infographic from the MND Association, which contains key messages here.
+Access an infographic from the MND Association.

 After using this resource you should have:

 - an improved understanding of what MND is, and the red flags for its diagnosis